cargo-generate/cargo-generate/README.md

 `cargo-generate` has a few dependencies that need to be available before it can be installed using cargo.

 * `openssl`: See the [`openssl-sys` crate readme] on how to obtain the openssl library for your system.
-Alternatively, use the `--features vendored-openssl` flag.
+Alternatively, use the `--features vendored-openssl` flag: `cargo install cargo-generate --features vendored-openssl`

 [`openssl-sys` crate readme]: https://crates.io/crates/openssl-sys